JoshDoody/fsn/salary-negotiation-guide.md

 Instead, send your counter offer over email.
 Not only will you avoid negotiating salary in real-time against a professional negotiator, but you'll have a chance to clearly articulate your case and carefully construct your request so that whoever sees it—the recruiter, the finance team, or anyone else in the approval chain—gets your counter offer in your own carefully-written words.

-When in doubt, use the [baseline salary negotiation email template](/salary-negotiation-email-sample/#baseline-counter-template) to send your counter offer.
+When in doubt, use the [salary negotiation email template](/salary-negotiation-email-sample/) to send your counter offer.

 <div class="email-block">
   <div class="masthead">